inspire-eu-validation/metadata/iso-19115-19119/README.md

 ### Direct dependencies

-A direct dependency is another conformance class whose requirements must be met by the view service, too.
+A direct dependency is another conformance class whose requirements must be met by the metadata record, too.

 | Specification | Conformance class | Parameters |
 | ------------- | ----------------- | ---------- |